LL-Pengfei/CS1010-AY1819S1-Personal/docs/10-assert.md

 ## De Morgan's Law

-To write assertion for the false block, it is useful to know the De Morgan's law, which tells us how to negate some logical expression.
+To write an assertion for the false block, it is useful to know the De Morgan's law, which tells us how to negate some logical expression.
 Suppose we have two logical expressions `e1` and `e2`.

 - `!(e1 && e2)` is the same as `(!e1) || (!e2)`
 - `!(e1 || e2)` is the same as `(!e1) && (!e2)`